google/go-cloud/internal/docs/pubsub/design.md

 // TopicOptions contains configuration for Topics. type TopicOptions struct {
-    // SendWait tells the max duration to wait before sending the next batch of
+    // SendDelay tells the max duration to wait before sending the next batch of
     // messages to the server.
-    SendWait time.Duration
+    SendDelay time.Duration

     // BatchSize specifies the maximum number of messages that can go in a batch
     // for sending.